 Worth getting out of bed for

-Browse the antiques shops along the Strand Quay, or stroll down to gorgeous Camber Sands with a bulging picnic hamper packed for you by the George in Rye.
+Browse the antiques shops along the Strand Quay, or stroll down to Camber Sands.
 Ramblers will enjoy the High Weald Landscape Trailand 1066 Walk, both of which start at Rye.

 There’s a lot of choice food-wise in pubs sequestered in hidden corners of Rye’s cobbled maze of mediaeval streets.
 Unsurprisingly, seafood is plentiful, with the Standard setting the bar high.
 Its baked devilled Dungeness crab pot with sourdough soldiers is not to be sniffed at, nor, either, are the Romney Marsh lamb chops with potato croquettes, braised lettuce, peas and bacon.
 Cosy up by the fire on wintery days or nab one of the wooden huts outside when it’s mild.
 The most satisfying views from the crown of Rye’s hilly streets can be found in the garden at the Ypres Castle, whose well-curated local brews are matched only by the generous cheese boards, cured meats from Moons Green charcuterie, and handmade pork pies.
 A more extensive pub-grub menu can be found at the Ship Inn at the bottom of Mermaid Street, where dishes range from the traditional (onglet steak; IPA-battered fish and chips) to the less expected (Bloody Mary cured salmon with crème fraîche, sorrel and celeriac remoulade).
 Just outside the town’s mediaeval gate, Landgate Bistro has an excellent menu of classic and contemporary British dishes.
 Savvy diners will love The Gallivant on New Lydd Road in Camber Sands, where grill-focused grub is made with sustainable, free-range and organic ingredients (meats are locally farmed, and only non-threatened species of Rye Bay fish are used).